Ram Khamhaeng Inscription: Text

 The inscription contains 35 lines of text on its first and second sides, and 27 on the third and fourth.
-The script used, now known as the Sukhothai script, is an early form of the Thai script (also known as Siamese), which differs vastly from modern Thai and bears some resemblance to ancient Khmer, from which it is considered to have been adapted.
-Most significantly, the script contains no above- or below-line vowel marks, a feature seen in later Sukhothai inscriptions and modern Thai, as well as earlier Indic scripts.
+The script used, now known as the Sukhothai script, is an early form of the Thai script (also known as Siamese).
+It differs vastly from modern Thai and bears some resemblance to ancient Khmer, from which it is considered to have been adapted.
+Most significantly, it writes all its vowels on the line, whereas later Sukhothai inscriptions, modern Thai and earlier Indic scripts place some above or below it.

 The text consists of three sections written continuously without distinct breaks.
 The first (lines 1–18 of the first side), which is written in the first person, tells the personal history of Ram Khamhaeng's early life up until his becoming ruler.
-The second (line 18 of the first side to line 11 of the fourth side) describes various aspects of the city of Sukhothai and its customs, including its abundance, people's freedoms, the ruler's justice, religious practices, and physical and geographical features.
-It ends by telling of Ram Khamhaeng's installation of a stone throne in the year 1214 of the Saka era (MS; corresponding to 1292 CE), enshrinement of relics at Si Satchanalai in MS 1207 (1285 CE) and his invention of the script in MS 1205 (1283 CE).
-The section refers to Ram Khamhaeng by name throughout.
+The second (line 18 of the first side to line 11 of the fourth side) describes various aspects of the city of Sukhothai and its customs.
+These include its abundance, people's freedoms, the ruler's justice, religious practices, and physical and geographical features.
+The section ends by telling of Ram Khamhaeng's installation of a stone throne in the year 1214 of the Saka era (MS; 1292 CE).
+It also records the enshrinement of relics at Si Satchanalai in MS 1207 (1285 CE) and his invention of the script in MS 1205 (1283 CE).
+It refers to Ram Khamhaeng by name throughout.
 The third section (lines 11–27 of the fourth side) contains praise of the king and describes the reach of his kingdom.

-This final epilogue, which may have served as a eulogy, is written in a different hand, with some differences in spelling, indicating that it was most likely a later addition.
+One word in the description of the town, tribur, used of what enclosed it, has long puzzled readers of the inscription.
+Wilaiwan Khanittanan proposes as a parallel the three encircling walls of Co Loa, the first capital of northern Vietnam.
+Michael Vickery notes that Vajiravudh and Damrong had both judged Sukhothai's triple walls, from their construction, to be 16th-century works.
+The official view changed only after 1923, when Cœdès showed that tribur meant "triple wall", so that the walls had to date from the 13th century.
+Vickery also reports William J. Gedney's suggestion that the word could mean "three" and still designate city walls in general, even a single wall.